Health Research Ethics Harmonization Updates

 - Kathryn Todd, Vice President, Research, Innovation and Analytics, Alberta Health Services

-- Trevor Theman, Registrar, College of Physicians and Surgeons of Alberta
+- Trevor Theman, Registrar, College of Physicians & Surgeons of Alberta

 - Sheli Murphy, Senior Operating Officer, Rural Services, Covenant Health